Originally Posted on 10/16/2016 @3:52pm

 by Steven Warrenfeltz

-A lot of Americans hear about our High Budget Deficit and how it will erode our economy and everything we hold dear.
+A lot of Americans hear about the High Budget Deficit and how it will erode our economy and everything we hold dear.

 However, few know the antidote that an individual can own to help protect themselves from the rising deficit and its eroding effects on our lives.